|Values are valid only on day of printing.|

 Autosomal dominant hypercholesterolemia (ADH) is characterized by high levels of low-density lipoprotein (LDL) cholesterol, and associated with premature cardiovascular disease and myocardial infarction.
 Approximately 1 in 500 individuals worldwide are affected by ADH.
 Most ADH is caused by genetic variants leading to decreased intracellular uptake of cholesterol.
-The majority of these cases have familial hypercholesterolemia (FH), which is due to mutations in the LDLR gene, which encodes for the LDL receptor.
-Approximately 15% of ADH cases have familial defective apolipoprotein B-100 (FDB) due to mutations in the LDL receptor-binding domain of the APOB gene, which encodes for apolipoprotein B-100.
+The majority of these cases have familial hypercholesterolemia (FH), which is due to variants in the LDLR gene, which encodes for the LDL receptor.
+Approximately 15% of ADH cases have familial defective apolipoprotein B-100 (FDB) due to variants in the LDL receptor-binding domain of the APOB gene, which encodes for apolipoprotein B-100.

 ADH can occur in either the heterozygous or homozygous state, with 1 or 2 mutant alleles, respectively.
 In general, FH heterozygotes have 2-fold elevations in plasma cholesterol and develop coronary atherosclerosis after the age of 30.
 Homozygous FH individuals have severe hypercholesterolemia (generally >650 mg/dL) with the presence of cutaneous xanthomas prior to 4 years of age, childhood coronary heart disease, and death from myocardial infarction prior to 20 years of age.
 Heterozygous FH is prevalent among many different populations, with an approximate average worldwide incidence of 1 in 500 individuals, but as high as 1 in 67 to 1 in 100 individuals in some South African populations and 1 in 270 in the French Canadian population.
 Homozygous FH occurs at a frequency of approximately 1 in 1,000,000.
 Similar to FH, FDB homozygotes express more severe disease, although not nearly as severe as FH homozygotes.
-Approximately 40% of males and 20% of females with an APOB mutation will develop coronary artery disease.
+Approximately 40% of males and 20% of females with an APOB variant will develop coronary artery disease.
 In general, when compared to FH, individuals with FDB have less severe hypercholesterolemia, fewer occurrences of tendinous xanthoma, and a lower incidence of coronary artery disease.
 Plasma LDL cholesterol levels in patients with homozygous FDB are similar to levels found in patients with heterozygous (rather than homozygous) FH.

-Identification of 1 or more mutations in individuals suspected of having ADH helps to determine appropriate treatment of this disease.
+Identification of 1 or more variants in individuals suspected of having ADH helps to determine appropriate treatment of this disease.
 Treatment is aimed at lowering plasma LDL levels and increasing LDL receptor activity.
 FH heterozygotes and FDB homozygotes and heterozygotes are often treated with 3-hydroxy-3-methylglutaryl CoA reductase inhibitors (ie, statins), either in monotherapy or in combination with other drugs such as nicotinic acid and inhibitors of intestinal cholesterol absorption.
 Such drugs are generally not effective in FH homozygotes, and treatment in these individuals may consist of LDL apheresis, portacaval anastomosis, and liver transplantation.
 Screening of at-risk family members allows for effective primary prevention by instituting statin therapy and dietary modifications at an early stage.

 This test provides a reflex approach to diagnosing the above disorders.
 The tests can also be separately ordered: